nypl-spacetime/map-vectorizer/README.md

 Just so you get an idea, it took NYPL staff coordinating a small army of volunteers **three years to produce** 170,000 polygons with attributes (from just four of hundreds of atlases at NYPL).

-It now takes a period of time closer to **24 hours** to produce a comparable number of polygons with some basic metadata.
+It now takes a period of time closer to **24 hours** to generate a comparable number of polygons with some basic metadata.

 The goal is to extract the following data (✔ = mostly solved so far, ✢ = in progress):